Technica-Corporation/ipls_anomaly_detection/IPLS-Java-API_technicaEdit/README.md

 # IPLS_Java_API_technicaEdit

-This is the main code for IPLS; it is from the Github Repository [IPLS-Java-API](https://github.com/ChristodoulosPappas/IPLS-Java-API) by ChristodoulosPappas.

-You may want to read the included presentation pdf to get a better understanding on how IPLS itself works.
+This is the main code for IPLS; it is from the Github Repository [IPLS-Java-API](https://github.com/ChristodoulosPappas/IPLS-Java-API) by [ChristodoulosPappas](https://github.com/ChristodoulosPappas).
+You may want to read the presentation pdf included in the repository to get a better understanding on how IPLS itself works.

 The repository is included here as we have made a few changes:

 - Everything in the 'default' package was moved into a new package called 'originalDefault'

-- An AnomalyDetectionDriver.java was added to the 'default' package
+- AnomalyDetectionDriver.java added to the 'default' package

 - An 'anomalydetection' package was added which includes all our code for IPLS Anomaly Detection

 - In the pom.xml the version for deeplearning4j and nd4j was upgraded to 1.0.0-M1.1

-  > **_NOTE:_**  The previous version pulled in a specific version of OpenBlas that has a bug on Arm64 platforms causing calculations to sporadically result in NaN.
+  > **_NOTE:_**  The previous version pulled in a specific version of OpenBLAS that has a bug on Arm64 platforms causing calculations to sporadically result in NaN.

-Everything below this point is the READE included with the original IPLS_Java_API repository
+Everything below this point is the README included with the original IPLS_Java_API repository

 ------